orthizar/betweenthelines/README.md

 - **Chat** to edit the email in a dialog
 - **Spellchecking** detects misspellings in realtime
 - **History** stores major changes to the text
-- **Quick edits** to quickly improve or change the formality of the email

 ## Tech Stack